singularian/mdencode/docs/hashList.md

 # HEX Encode Signature Arguments

 Each parameter has a hex code.
-The first [0-F] delineates the type and the second [0-F] delineates the signature number 0 to 15 for the first byte.
+The first Hex Byte Nibble Half-Byte [0-F] delineates the hash type and the second Nibble Half-Byte [0-F] delineates the signature number 0 to 15 for the first byte.

+Each byte increments the signature number in the second nibble.
+In this way 20 characters can encode (10 * 15) 150 signatures.
+A 100 character HEX Signature could encode 1500 signatures.

 ## States